Job sharing: how to make it work

 • Attract a more diverse range of candidates

-Include this in job adverts at all levels, from leadership positions to support staff.
-Even if you’re not specifically planning for a position to be a job share, be open to the possibility and start thinking about how you can make it work best for the specific role.
+Even if you’re not specifically planning for a position to be a job share, be open to the possibility and start considering how you can make it work best for the specific role.